What is Gordon@Home?

 Who is eligible?

-Families who have health vulnerabilities may elect to participate in the Gordon@Home program at the beginning of each trimester.
+Families who have health concerns may elect to participate in the Gordon@home program.
+The majority of students enroll in Gordon @home at the beginning of each trimester.
 Trimesters are September to December (winter break), January to March (spring break), and April to June.
-For families who decide to move their children from on-campus learning to Gordon@Home mid-trimester, there may be a wait time to transition schedules and adjust staffing.
-Mid-trimester transfers will need approval from the Assistant Head of School.
+For families who decide to move their children from on-campus learning to Gordon@Home mid-trimester, there is a wait time to transition schedules and adjust staffing.
+Mid-trimester transfers need approval from the Assistant Head of School.

 How does it work?

-In each division, Gordon@Home students are assigned to a house with their classmates and will be able to Zoom into their classes and participate virtually.
-Gordon@Home students will have all of the teachers their housemates will have.
-Caregivers will regularly connect with their child’s @Home learning instructor.
+In each division, Gordon@Home students are assigned to a house with their classmates and Zoom into many of their classes and participate virtually.
+Gordon@Home students have all of the teachers their housemates will have, with the addition of an @Home teacher who connect with @Home students throughout their day and manage their schedule.
+Caregivers regularly connect with their child’s @Home teacher.

-The Gordon@Home teacher will support and supplement school work and help the family navigate the @Home experience.
-This will also ensure that the classroom teachers do not have to manage both the on-campus and @Home classrooms during and after the school day.
-There will be independent work available through Seesaw or Google Classroom to give families some flexibility in how their child's day is organized as well as help them to manage screen time.
+The Gordon@Home teacher support and supplement school work and help the family navigate the @Home experience.
+This ensures that the classroom teachers do not have to manage both the on-campus and @Home classrooms during and after the school day.
+There is independent work available through SeeSaw or Google Classroom to give families some flexibility in how their child's day is organized as well as help them to manage screen time.

 What does Gordon@Home look like in Early Childhood?

-In Early Childhood, children learning at home will join their classmates for morning meeting and some whole group Zooms.
-The @Home teacher will also use Seesaw to facilitate independent learning as well as schedule check-ins throughout the day for story time, math and literacy activities chosen in collaboration with the house teachers.
-The @Home program is highly individualized and will be designed to provide balance of screen time and individual and small group work time when appropriate.
-As in our on-campus Early Childhood program, joyful learning is an integral part of the @Home experience and teachers will work closely with parents to provide learning activities that are engaging and purposeful.
+In Early Childhood, children learning @Home join their classmates for morning meeting and some whole group Zooms.
+The @Home teacher also uses SeeSaw to facilitate independent learning as well as schedule check-ins throughout the day for story time, math and literacy activities chosen in collaboration with the house teachers.
+The @Home program is highly individualized, designed to provide balance of screen time and individual and small group work time when appropriate.
+As in our on-campus Early Childhood program, joyful learning is an integral part of the @Home experience and teachers work closely with parents to provide learning activities that are engaging and purposeful.

 What does Gordon@Home look like in Lower School?

-The Lower School Gordon@Home teacher will work in collaboration with the house teachers to extend the learning through platforms that children and families are familiar with such as Seesaw and Google Classroom.
-Students will join their classmates for morning meeting, closing circle, some full class Zooms as well as some lessons taught by the house teacher.
-For example, when appropriate, the @Home student may attend the first fifteen or twenty minutes of a lesson delivered by the classroom teacher and then work offline or with their @Home teacher to practice skills and deepen their understanding of concepts.
+The Lower School Gordon@Home teacher works in collaboration with the house teachers to extend the learning through platforms that children and families are familiar with such as Seesaw and Google Classroom.
+In first and second grade, @Home students begin their day in morning meeting with their @Home teacher and their day is filled with some full class Zooms for specials as well as some lessons taught by the house teacher.
+For example, in second grade @Home students join their house classmates for art, Spanish, and science Zooms as well as literacy.
+The @Home teacher delivers instruction in reading, writing and math, coordinating skills and content with the house teacher.

 What does Gordon@Home look like in Middle School?

-Middle School students learning from home will have opportunities to connect with their classmates and house teachers throughout the day.
-Attending advisory and closing circle as well as activities where all students would be participating virtually like Common Ground, GSA or Middle School meeting will be important opportunities for @Home students to feel a part of the community.
-Depending on the subject, @Home students will have the opportunity to Zoom into some or all of their academic courses, and the @Home teacher will meet throughout the day with students individually or in small groups to extend the learning, practice skills and deepen understanding.
-The @Home students schedule will be structured and individualized, providing consistency and routine for students and parents while allowing for the flexibility required of an effective online learning experience.
+Middle School students learning from home have opportunities to connect with their classmates and house teachers throughout the day.
+Advisory and activities where all students would be participating virtually like Common Ground, the Gender and Sexuality Alliance, or Middle School meeting are important opportunities for @Home students to feel a part of the community.
+Depending on the subject, @Home students have the opportunity to Zoom into some or all of their academic courses, and the @Home teacher meet throughout the day with students individually or in small groups to extend the learning, practice skills and deepen understanding.
+The @Home students' schedules are structured and individualized, providing consistency and routine for students and parents while allowing for the flexibility required of an effective online learning experience.

 How will @Home students and families stay connected to the Gordon community?

-All @Home students are assigned a house and will have daily opportunities to connect formally and informally with their classmates and house teacher.
-Students and families will be invited to all the GCA house get-togethers.
+All @Home students are assigned a house and have daily opportunities to connect formally and informally with their classmates and house teacher.
 We also know that connecting with other @Home families will be important.
 We are looking forward to hosting regularly scheduled gatherings like the @Home orientation as well as monthly meetings.